benjaminsampica/bensampica.com/content/post/azdoisdead/index.md

 # subdirectory, as this subdirectory has its own owner @doctocat
 /apps/ @octocat
 /apps/github @doctocat
 ```

 ### Bots
 Any capabilities Azure DevOps has with bots, especially with security, is non-existent and must be manually imagined, invested in, and developed by you.
-Funnily enough, [Azure DevOps tokens checked into public GitHub repositories](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows#q-what-happens-if-i-accidentally-check-my-pat-into-a-public-repository-on-github) are picked up by GitHub.
+Ironically, [Azure DevOps tokens checked into public GitHub repositories](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows#q-what-happens-if-i-accidentally-check-my-pat-into-a-public-repository-on-github) are picked up by GitHub.

 GitHub's **Dependabot** is an automated dependency management tool integrated into GitHub.
 It regularly scans your project's dependencies for outdated packages and automatically creates pull requests to update them.
 This helps ensure that your project uses the latest and most secure versions of its dependencies.
 [Here is an example](https://github.com/benjaminsampica/benjaminsampica/pull/241) of one of my own personal repositories of this in action.

 {{< figure src="images/dependabot-1.png" title="Dependabot automatically opening a pull request for a security alert." lightbox="true" >}}

-If you pay for GitHub Enterprise, they have a security feature called [GitHub Advanced Security](https://docs.github.com/en/get-started/learning-about-github/about-github-advanced-security) wich provides the following capabilities:
+If you pay for GitHub Enterprise, they have a security feature called [GitHub Advanced Security](https://docs.github.com/en/get-started/learning-about-github/about-github-advanced-security) which provides the following capabilities:

 1. [Code scanning](https://docs.github.com/en/code-security/code-scanning/introduction-to-code-scanning/about-code-scanning) - similar to Dependabot but also can find errors in code.